hasan-rakibul/PC-SRGAN/README.md

 ```

 ## Acknowledgement
 We are immensely grateful to the contributors of [SRGAN-PyTorch](https://github.com/Lornatang/SRGAN-PyTorch) based on which we have started developing this codebase.
+We are also thankful to the contributors of [ESRGAN-PyTorch](https://github.com/Lornatang/ESRGAN-PyTorch), using which we have extended PC-SRGAN to PC-ESRGAN.